SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-on-the-web/owa-vidrs.md

   - **Authentication** tab:

-  - **Use one or more standard authentication methods** Select this option to use one or more of the following authentication methods:
+  - **Use one or more standard authentication methods**: Select this option to use one or more of the following authentication methods:

-  - **Integrated Windows authentication** This method requires that users have a valid Active Directory user account, and the client computer is a member of the same domain as the Exchange server (or a domain that's trusted by the Exchange server's domain).
+  - **Integrated Windows authentication**: This method requires that users have a valid Active Directory user account, and the client computer is a member of the same domain as the Exchange server (or a domain that's trusted by the Exchange server's domain).
 Users aren't prompted for their account names and passwords.
 Instead, the server negotiates with the Windows security packages that are installed on the client computer.
 No unencrypted information is transmitted over the network.

-  - **Digest authentication for Windows domain servers** This method requires that users have a valid Active Directory user account.
+  - **Digest authentication for Windows domain servers**: This method requires that users have a valid Active Directory user account.
 Passwords are transmitted over the network as a hash value for additional security.

-  - **Basic authentication (password is sent in clear text)** This is the default value.
+  - **Basic authentication (password is sent in clear text)**: This is the default value.
 When you use basic authentication, you should require TLS encrypted connections between client computers and the Exchange server.

-  - **Use forms-based authentication** Forms-based authentication provides enhanced security and allows you to configure the type of prompt that's used to sign-in.
+  - **Use forms-based authentication**: Forms-based authentication provides enhanced security and allows you to configure the type of prompt that's used to sign-in.
 However, forms-based authentication won't provide a secure channel unless TLS is enabled.

     Select one of the following logon formats to use with forms-based authentication.
 The examples use the account for the user named Valeria Barrios in the contoso.com domain.